About the LSU AgCenter

 Nutrition and Community Health

 Our goal is to improve health in St. Mary Parish by creating community-led and sustainable initiatives to reduce food insecurity and increase access to safe physical activity.
-This is addressed through comprehensive healthy living education and healthy community's projects.
+This is addressed through comprehensive healthy living education and healthy communities projects.
 The objectives are to have adults and youth increase their knowledge of nutrition and physical activity, understand the importance of time spent in physical activity and increase fruit and vegetable intake.
-The program strives to engage every sense in the learning process with hands-on activities and food tastings included in each series of lessons.
+The program strives to engage every sense in the learning process with hand-on activities and food tastings included in each series of lessons.

 4-H Youth Development